 9550 Pine Valley Dr., Woodbridge

 The Waterfront Trail is a 6 km trail that follows the shore of Lake Ontario, virtually uninterrupted from Niagara-on-the-Lake to the Quebec-Ontario border.
-Along the way there are great views of Lake Ontario and plenty of amenities (washrooms and refreshments) available in Rotary Park at Duffins Creek.
+Along the way there are great views of Lake Ontario.

 With 17 kms of trail to explore, Beaver River Wetlands Trail is a cross-country skiier’s dream come true.
 The Beaver River Trail is one of the best ways to access and savour the smells, sights and sounds of the pristine and largely undeveloped Beaver River wetland.
 Just remember to have someone pick you up at the end or turn around at some point… this is a linear trail!